CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is 2 + 2?

-answer is 5
+answer is 4

 ## Question 2

 What is the opposite of Black?

-answer is Purple
+answer is white

 ## Question 3